fmadore/Islam-West-Africa-Collection/README.md

 ### Data Visualizations

 This repository includes several visualisations created using Python and Plotly, showcasing trends and insights from the IWAC data.
 View them in the `Visualisations` folder or on the [project website](https://iwac.frederickmadore.com/s/westafrica/page/digital-humanities/).

+## License

+This project is dual-licensed to ensure both the code and data remain freely available for educational and non-commercial use:

+- All source code is licensed under the [GNU General Public License v3.0 (GPL-3.0)](LICENSE-GPL).
+- All data and content are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](LICENSE-CC-BY-NC).

+This means you are free to use, modify, and distribute both the code and data for non-commercial purposes, as long as you provide appropriate attribution to the original creators and share any modifications under the same terms.

+For more details, see the [LICENSE-GPL](LICENSE-GPL) and [LICENSE-CC-BY-NC](LICENSE-CC-BY-NC) files in this repository.

+If you wish to use any part of this project for commercial purposes, please contact [Your Name or Organization] for permission.